a-xpk/ps3-visual-retailkit/README.md

-# PS3 Visual Retailkit
+PS3 Visual Retailkit

-A custom visual overlay for PS3 running CFW and HEN— designed to give your console a “devkit” look.
+A visual overlay for PS3 on CFW and HEN, designed to give your console a lightweight devkit-style HUD.
+Originally starting as a simple firmware-label display in v0.02, the project has grown into a functional on-screen info overlay by v0.5b.

-Currently displays:
+Currently Displays (v0.5b)

-- `<text id="system_version">4.92.1.098.59 DEV ★</text>`
+<text id="system_version">4.92.1.098.59 DEV ★</text>

-- `<text id="system_version_desc">RETAILKIT FOR PS3 ★</text>`
+<text id="system_version_desc">RETAILKIT FOR PS3 ★</text>

+Real-time IP address

+Real-time FPS counter

+IDPS viewer

+All elements appear in the upper-left corner, optimized for 1080p / 1080i.

-## Usage
+Usage

-1. Copy the overlay XML to your PS3, e.g. `/dev_hdd0/custom_retailkit.xml`
+Copy the overlay XML to your PS3 (example: /dev_hdd0/custom_retailkit.xml).

-2. Load it using a CFW or HEN plugin such as **webMAN MOD**
+Load it using a CFW or HEN-compatible plugin like webMAN MOD.

-4. The overlay will appear in the **upper-left corner** of your XMB or in supported homebrew
+The overlay will show on the XMB and in homebrew that supports drawing overlays.

-## Purpose
+Purpose

-The project aims to give your PS3 a **devkit-style visual flair**.
-It is purely cosmetic — no firmware is modified, and it is completely safe on CFW and HEN.
+The goal is simple:
+Give your PS3 a clean, cosmetic devkit-inspired look without touching system files.
+It does not modify firmware, flash, or system behavior — it's purely visual.

+Version Notes

+v0.02 — basic system version text only.

+v0.5b — added IP, FPS, IDPS, improved layout, and expanded compatibility.

-## License & Disclaimer
+License & Disclaimer

-This overlay is for personal use.
-It does **not** modify the real firmware stored in `/dev_flash`.
-Use responsibly — do not distribute firmware modifications.

-## CREDITS TO:
+This project is for personal, cosmetic use only.
+It does not edit /dev_flash, NOR modify actual firmware.
+You alone are responsible for how you use it.

+Credits

-## a-xpk on github
+a-xpk on GitHub

-## rj3y on discord
+rj3y on Discord

-## fortumart.com on snapchat
+fortumart.com on Snapchat